 Plastic surgery or botox?

-A clear NO to both.
-A surgery is not something we should do voluntarily.
+A definite NO to both.
+Surgery is not something we should do voluntarily.
 It is no fun.
-And botox is a manipulation of your face – and noone knows yet the long-term effects.
+And botox is a manipulation of your face – and no one knows the long-term effects yet.
 Hands off!
-Have a look at www.facebook.com/GurmukhKaurKhalsa - a wonderful and very wise 72 years old yoga teacher in the US.
-She says that botox paralyses your pituitary gland and rather recommends „to get up early, listen to birds meditate and be happy“ – maybe that`s the way to go?
+Have a look at www.facebook.com/GurmukhKaurKhalsa - a beautiful and sage American yoga teacher in her 70s.
+She says that botox paralyzes your pituitary gland and instead recommends "to get up early, listen to birds meditate and be happy" – maybe that's the way to go?

 Did you ever see the movie "Death becomes her" with the wonderful actresses Meryl Streep and Goldie Hawn?
 A real must-see.

 This refers to alcohol, eating, sports ... and almost everything.
-Had I accepted every beer or glass of wine in my long career in the tourism industry I might have become an alcoholic.
-Learn to say no. Nothing against a glass of wine (I am actually having one while writing this blog – I love red Spanish wine!) or a beer but plan on a few days per week without any alcohol.
-If you have weight problems, try „dinner cancelling“ twice or three times a week.
+Had I accepted every beer or glass of wine in my long career in the tourism industry, I might have become an alcoholic.
+Learn to say no. Nothing against a glass of wine (I am actually having one while writing this blog) or a beer but plan on a few days per week without any alcohol.
+If you have weight problems, try "dinner canceling" twice or three times a week.

 3. Think about what you eat

 I can be happy that I belong to those people who love veggies (unlike many men) – yes!
 I eat them all – broccoli, fennel, green salads ... and and and.
-It is evident that veggies and most fruits help to keep you in shape.
-Some scientists go so far and say that they can even prevent from certain diseases including cancer.
-That may go a bit far but I remember that years ago a traditional healer told that she could see my healthy nutrition from my blood picture.
-Not that I don`t eat sweets from time to time (I actually love them – and after all they are good for your soul – if you love sweets) but I keep my hands off most kind of artificial food such as instant meals and - to a big extent - white refined sugar.
+Vegetables and most fruits help to keep you in shape.
+Some scientists go so far and say that they can even prevent certain diseases, including cancer.
+That may be exaggerated, but I remember that years ago, a traditional healer told me that she could see my healthy nutrition from my blood picture.
+Not that I don't eat sweets from time to time (I actually love them, and after all, they are suitable for your soul.
+I keep my hands off most kinds of artificial food such as instant meals and - to a significant extent - refined white sugar.
 I know people who drink 5 or 6 cups of coffee per day and put three spoons of white sugar in every cup. - And I carefully read descriptions before buying anything.
 You would not believe how much bad stuff (such as colorants and preservatives) is part of most of our food.
-Same goes for cosmetics, shampoo, shower gel etc. - many of them contain castor oil (YES) and other chemicals which we should never let on our skin (and then into our body).
+The same goes for cosmetics, shampoo, shower gel, etc. Many of them contain castor oil (YES) and other chemicals which we should never let on our skin (and then into our body).

 4. Move, move, move!